sveawebpay/php-integration/README.md

 #### 7.1.1 Usage and return types
 Cancel an undelivered/unconfirmed order.
 Supports Invoice, PaymentPlan and Card orders.
 (For Direct Bank orders, see CreditOrder instead.)

-Use the following methods to set the order attributes needed in the request:
-->setOrderId(sveaOrderId or transactionId from createOrder response) ->setCountryCode()

-Then select the correct ordertype and perform the request:
-->cancelInvoiceOrder() | cancelPaymentPlanOrder() | cancelCardOrder()
-  ->doRequest

 The final doRequest() returns either a CloseOrderResult or an AnnulTransactionResponse: